Undershirt

-An undershirt in American English (vest in British and South African English, baniyan in the Indian Subcontinent, or singlet in Australia and New Zealand), is an article of underwear worn underneath a dress shirt so as to protect it from body sweat and odors.
+An undershirt in American English, vest in British and South African English, baniyan in the Indian subcontinent, or singlet in Australia and New Zealand, is an article of underwear worn underneath a shirt for warmth or to protect it from body sweat and odors.

-More generally, the term refers to an upper-body garment worn next to the skin (innerwear) by men.

 It can have short sleeves (T-shirt) or be sleeveless (A-shirt).

 An undershirt may be worn to protect the body from stiff or otherwise uncomfortable fabric.
-It also makes dress shirts less transparent, to reduce the amount of sweat absorbed by the shirt's fabric.
+It also makes dress shirts less transparent, and absorbs sweat that would otherwise wet the shirt's fabric.
 It can be worn during winter months as an extra layer of warmth, and reduces wear on the upper layers of clothing.

 History

 Factory mass-produced undershirts became common in the West in the early 20th century, with innovations turning the union suit into two pieces, for upper and lower body.